"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Play Audio Listen to Audio Version

 Aviation cloud is a cloud-based technology applied across the aviation sector, including airlines, airports, aircraft manufacturers, and air traffic management.
-It helps the aviation industry to perform real-time data sharing, scalable computing to support various operations such as flight planning, predictive maintenance, passenger services, baggage tracking, and security.
+It helps the aviation industry to perform real-time data sharing and scalable computing to support various operations such as flight planning, predictive maintenance, passenger services, baggage tracking, and security.
 The aviation cloud market is expected to grow significantly during the forecast period, as airlines face increasing pressure to modernize their operations.

 Major players in the aviation cloud market include AWS, Microsoft Azure, Google Cloud, IBM, Oracle, SITA, and Salesforce.
 For instance, AWS powers airline platforms such as Ryanair’s digital services.
 Cloud technology is increasingly being adopted to improve operational efficiency and enhance customer experience.
 Key players such as AWS, Azure, and Google Cloud are forming strategic partnerships with airlines across the world to deliver AI, analytics, and infrastructure solutions.